withastro/astro/docs/styling.md

 <nav class="nav"><button>Menu</button></nav>
 ```

 This is undesirable because now `<Nav>` and `<Button>` fight over what the final button looks like.
 Now, whenever you edit one, you’ll always have to edit the other, and they are no longer truly isolated as they once were (now coupled by a bidirectional styling dependency).
-It’s easy to see how this pattern only has to repeated a couple times before editing one file breaks the styles of another.
+It’s easy to see how this pattern only has to repeated a couple times before being afraid that touching any styles _anywhere_ may break styling in a completely different part of the app (queue `peter-griffin-css-blinds.gif`).

 Instead, let `<Button>` control its own styles, and try a prop: